-If you do not have one, apply for a passport as soon as possible.
-The cost for a new passport is $140 and will typically take about four-six weeks to arrive.
-If you’re in a hurry, there are additional fees for expedited services to receive the passport within two weeks.
+Apply for a passport as soon as possible if you do not have one.
+A passport costs $165 for first-time applicants, $130 for renewals, and typically takes about 10-13 weeks to arrive.
+If you’re in a hurry, there are additional fees for expedited services to receive the passport within 7-9 weeks.

 The U.S. Department of State website will allow you to check the status of a country’s travel advisory and has important tips and information for students.
 Register your travel abroad plans with the U.S. Department of State prior to your departure through the Smart Traveler Enrollment Program (STEP).

 Gain firsthand knowledge about your destination by learning the country’s language, cultural etiquette, and national attractions.
-Use students on campus from that country or students that have attended a co-op program there as a resource.
-Speaking the native language is not always a requirement for working overseas, but it is best practice to check with the company that you are targeting.
+Use students on campus from that country or students who have attended a co-op program there as a resource.
+You can also use Interstride to research the country and city you are going to.
+Speaking the native language is not always a requirement for working overseas, but it is best practice to check with the employer.

-Have local currency with you when you arrive in that country to pay for transportation and other expenses.
-Credit cards like Visa, Master Card and American Express are widely accepted around the world, but it’s best to notify your bank of your travels to prevent false fraud charges and confirm their global reach.
+Have local currency with you when you arrive to pay for transportation and other expenses.
+Credit cards like Visa, Master Card, and American Express are widely accepted around the world, but it’s best to notify your bank of your travels to prevent false fraud charges and confirm their global reach.
 Information on currency conversion is available online.

 When working overseas, housing is usually the responsibility of the student or individual looking for a job.
 Available accommodations will vary by country and specific locality.
 The following organizations provide housing, at cost, to a student on internship or co-op assignment.